TxK: Reception

-Legal troubles
+Legal troubles and legacy

-On March 18, 2015, Minter made public that Atari had made legal threats and issued cease and desist orders over the game, blocking release to PC, PlayStation 4, and Android platforms.
+On March 18, 2015, Minter posted on Twitter that Atari had made legal threats and issued cease and desist orders due to similarities between TxK and Tempest 2000.
+He stated that to be unable to release the game on other platforms, but the Vita version was still available.

-After the success of Llamasoft's Polybius, Atari came to a deal with Llamasoft and TxK was reworked into Tempest 4000 and released with Atari's approval.
+In 2023, Atari published Llamasoft's Tempest 4000.